Best laptops 2024 tested — December top picks

 - How we test

 These days there are dozens of options on the market, which is what makes finding the best laptop for you so darn tricky.
-That's why we maintain this list of the best laptops we've reviewed: you can count on the fact that I or one of my colleagues has tested and reviewed every laptop on this list, so you know a real person has used it in real life and really likes it.
+That's why I maintain this list of the best laptops we've reviewed: you can count on the fact that I or one of my teammates has tested and reviewed every laptop on this list, so you know a real person has used it in real life and really likes it.

 I generally recommend the MacBook Air M3 as the best laptop for most folks thanks to its compelling combo of price, performance and portability, but the Dell XPS 13 is a great alternative for those who prefer Windows 11.